 Don't be intimidated by the power of a pressure washer.

 Pressure washers are easy to operate and are perfectly safe for cleaning your siding, contrary to what you may have heard before.
-The trick is not to use lower water pressure so the water doesn't get behind your siding or damage the surface.
+The trick is to use lower water pressure so the water doesn't get behind your siding or damage the surface.

 *Pro-Tip: The secret is to start on a low-pressure setting and slightly adjust the pressure as needed.
 From there, always use appropriate soap or detergent, and avoid using corrosive cleaning solutions that contain undiluted bleach or untraditional cleaners like furniture-polishes or degreasers—they'll all damage your siding!